How to Clean a Ceiling Fan (Without a Dust Storm)

 With your hand on the outside of the pillowcase, gently press against the blade and slowly pull the case back toward you.
 All the dust, dirt, and grime will get trapped inside the pillowcase instead of falling onto your furniture or floor.
 Repeat this for each blade.
 When you're done, you can simply take the pillowcase outside, shake out the dust, and toss it straight into the washing machine.
 It’s a brilliantly simple and mess-free solution.

-Step 3: Deep Clean the Blades
+Step 3: Give the Blades a Deep Clean

 Now that the heavy layer of dust is gone, it's time for a more detailed clean.
 For this step, you’ll want to use a damp microfiber cloth to wipe down each blade.
 Microfiber is great because it grabs onto any leftover dust particles instead of just pushing them around.
 You can find a variety of high-quality cloths that are perfect for this kind of job.